W. H. Pugmire: Life

-Pugmire was born on May 3, 1951, to a father active in the Church of Jesus Christ of Latter-day Saints and a Jewish mother.
+Pugmire was born on May 3, 1951, to a father active in the Church of Jesus Christ of Latter-day Saints (LDS church) and a Jewish mother.
 Pugmire grew up in Seattle.

 Pugmire attended Franklin High School, where he said he was "a wimpy wee fag" who got beaten up a lot.
 To escape what he called a rough childhood, Pugmire embraced "weird, creepy sci-fi stories" like The Twilight Zone TV show.
 During this time he also began playing the role of the vampire 'Count Pugsly' at Jones' Fantastic Museum in Seattle.
 The character was based on the look of Lon Chaney's vampire in London After Midnight and Pugmire played the role into the 1970s.
 Issue #69 of Forrest J Ackerman's Famous Monsters of Filmland featured a dedication to Pugmire in his 'Count Pugsly' guise.
 In the documentary film The AckerMonster Chronicles!, Pugmire described how he was influenced by Ackerman's magazine and showed the audience the issue in which his photo appeared.

-Following one year in college, he served as a Mormon missionary in Omagh, Northern Ireland for eighteen months, where he corresponded with horror writer Robert Bloch and first began writing fiction.
+Following one year in college, he served as a missionary for the LDS church in Omagh, Northern Ireland for eighteen months, where he corresponded with horror writer Robert Bloch and first began writing fiction.
 It was also in Northern Ireland that Pugmire discovered a paperback of Lovecraft's stories and was immediately captivated.

-After returning from his Mormon mission in 1973, Pugmire came out as gay to the church, was given psychiatric treatment, and requested excommunication, which lasted for about 25 years.
+After returning from his mission in 1973, Pugmire came out as gay to the church, was given psychiatric treatment, and requested excommunication, which lasted for about 25 years.
 In the early 2000s, he reconnected with the church and was rebaptized, telling the church's leadership that he would be a "totally queer Mormon, but celibate."

 For many years Pugmire worked various jobs in cafés owned by old-time punk rockers, who would let him "dress in my Boy George makeup and mini-skirts as I bussed tables and washed dishes."
 In March 1995, Pugmire's long-time lover, Todd, died in his arms from a heroin overdose.
 In the early 2000s he became the live-in caregiver for his mother, who was an invalid due to epilepsy and dementia.

 Pugmire described himself as an eccentric recluse, "the Queen of Eldritch Horror," and a "punk rock queen and street transvestite".

 In 2011, Pugmire nearly died from congestive heart failure.
 While Pugmire recovered after being hospitalized, these medical issues slowed down his writing.
 He continued to suffer from heart issues in the following years and, after treatment in a cardiac unit, died in his home in Seattle on March 26, 2019, prompting numerous eulogies and career retrospectives.